MXBIX vs. VCORX

 MXBIX vs. VCORX - Drawdown Comparison

-The maximum MXBIX drawdown since its inception was -19.74%, roughly equal to the maximum VCORX drawdown of -19.06%.
+The maximum MXBIX drawdown since its inception was -19.74%, which is greater than VCORX's maximum drawdown of -18.14%.
 Use the drawdown chart below to compare losses from any high point for MXBIX and VCORX.

 Volatility